Synimistic/Ultimate-Admin-Commands/README.md

-# Ultimate-Troll-Commands
+# Ultimate-Admin-Commands
-Track the progress/updates of Ultimate Troll Commands.
+Track the progress/updates of Ultimate Admin Commands.

-UTC was created by Synimistic and will only be usable by cvibes and her team to do whatever they please with it.
+UAC was created by Synimistic and will only be usable by cvibes and her team to do whatever they please with it.